Extended Sperm Searches

 If you were diagnosed with non-obstructive azoospermia and have the financial means, you should absolutely get an extended sperm search before considering surgery.

-These specialized tests can find rare sperm in 10–40% of men who were initially diagnosed with azoospermia.
+These specialized tests can find rare sperm in 10 to 40% of men who were initially diagnosed with azoospermia.
 The procedure should be considered a requirement for all azoospermic men prior to considering surgery, but should be considered especially essential if you have an FSH under 8 mIU/mL or have ever had even a single non-motile sperm seen on any previous semen analysis.
+Most insurance won't cover an extended search, and costs range from about $570 (Cornell, in-network) to $3,000 (STAR with freezing).

 Available Extended Search Options